facebook/react-native-website/docs/react-native-gradle-plugin.md

 ### `hermesCommand`

 The path to the `hermesc` command (the Hermes Compiler).
-React Native comes with a version of the Hermes compiler bundled it with, so you generally won't be needing to customize this, by default the plugin will use the correct compiler for your system.
+React Native comes with a version of the Hermes compiler bundled with it, so you generally won't be needing to customize this.
+The plugin will use the correct compiler for your system by default.

 ### `hermesFlags`